 Freemans Bay and Ponsonby

-Let’s be honest, Allpress coffee is one of our country’s greatest exports and makes us damn from to be Kiwis.
+Let’s be honest, Allpress coffee is one of our country’s greatest exports and makes us damn proud to be Kiwis.
 Becoming a major player in the coffee game worldwide, you’ll find flagship cafes in Tokyo, London, Melbourne and Sydney.
 Closer to home, you can get your fix from their roastery in Freemans Bay or retail store on Ponsonby Road.
 Allpress coffee has earnt a reputation for being smooth and consistent so you can be sure to receive a top-notch cup every time.
 What’s more, the Ponsonby site hosts in-store coffee classes so you can create a café-style brew at home!
+Our fave from Allpress is their latte as it’s full bodied and oh so creamy.

 Kokako was one the leaders of the health food wave that has swept the city and their coffee is truly the star of the show.
 How so?
 Kokako coffee is both certified Fairtrade and organic—on ya, Kokako!
 Situated in the historic Grey Lynn post office, the café serves a range of coffee options (both espresso and filter) as well as a seasonal menu that’s both delicious and nutritious.
 You can also buy beans for at-home brewing—they even have a subscription service available!
 The supply their beans at select cafes nationwide—look out for the iconic Kokako bird (the one with the blue wattle).